-On 19th March 2003, the left lateral moraine along lake Palcacocha slid into the lake and produced a displacement wave that overtopped the dam and caused a small lake outburst flood further downvalley.
-This flood, combined with an inaccurate but high-publicity NASA announcement one month later in April 2003 about glacier instability above Palcacocha re-opened discussions about the lake's threat to the city of Huaraz (Carey, 2010; Kargel et al., 2011).
-Given the more than 110,000

-- 140 inhabitants of Huaraz at the time, these events led to a number of new hazard and risk assessment studies (e.g.,(Hegglin and Huggel, 2008; Vilimek et al., 2005).
-The lake volume at that time was determined as 3.690 · 106 m3 (+640% in 29 years; (Zapata et al., 2004), although some doubts have arisen concerning the accuracy of this 2003 lake bathymetry and the lake area in fact would suggest a higher lake volume.
-The existing hazard mitigation measures built in the 1970s were no longer found sufficient (Emmer et al., 2018).
-In 2009, a new bathymetry revealed that the lake had grown to 17.325 · 106 m3 (Portocarrero, 2014).
-As - 145 a response, six siphons were installed in 2011 to temporarily reduce lake volume prior to the implementation of a permanent engineering solution.
+On 19 March 2003, the left lateral moraine along lake Palcacocha slid into the lake and produced a displacement wave that overtopped the dam and caused a small lake outburst flood further down the valley.
+This flood, combined with an inaccurate but high-publicity NASA announcement 1 month later in April 2003 about glacier instability above Palcacocha, reopened discussions about the lake's threat to the city of Huaraz (Carey, 2010; Kargel et al., 2011).
+Given the more than 110 000 inhabitants of Huaraz at the time, these events led to a number of new hazard and risk assessment studies (e.g., Hegglin and Huggel, 2008; Vilimek et al., 2005).
+The lake volume at that time was determined as being $3.690 \times 10^6$ m (+640 % in 29 years; Zapata et al., 2004), although some doubts have arisen concerning the accuracy of this 2003 lake bathymetry, and the lake area in fact would suggest a higher lake volume.
+The existing hazard mitigation measures built in the 1970s were no longer found to be sufficient (Emmer et al., 2018).
+In 2009, a new bathymetry revealed that the lake had grown to $17.325 \times 10^6$ m (Portocarrero, 2014).
+As a response, six siphons were installed in 2011 to temporarily reduce lake volume prior to the implementation of a permanent engineering solution.
 This project progressed slowly in the context of institutional instability, and volume regulation remains ongoing in 2019 with a set of 10 siphons.